Jargueta1/Jargueta1/README.md

-- 👋 Hi, I’m @Jargueta1
+- 👋 Hi, I’m Jorge
 - 👀 I’m interested in Data analysis and Machine Learning
-- 🌱 I’m currently learning R, C# and Python
+- 🌱 I mostly use Java, R, C# and Python
 - 📫 I’m looking to collaborate on any data centric project
+- 💻 I am current enrolled in two projects: LHC at UMD and The UMD Observatory all-sky camera
 - 📝 I can be reached at jarguet2@umd.edu